What Is the 2 Foot Rule for HVAC?

 At Triple Play Home Services, we regularly encounter outdoor units surrounded by overgrown landscaping or stored items, often discovering that these clearance violations are the root cause of system inefficiency and breakdowns.
 Our technicians frequently educate homeowners about maintaining proper clearance during routine maintenance visits.

-Applying the 2-Foot Rule at Your Oklahoma Home
+How Do You Apply the 2-Foot Rule at Your Oklahoma Home?

 To properly maintain clearance around your outdoor unit, measure 24 inches from all sides of the equipment and keep that zone clear.
 Trim back shrubs, bushes, and tree branches regularly—Oklahoma’s growing season means vegetation can quickly encroach on this space.
 Remove any stored items like lawn chairs, garden hoses, or tools from the area.